Hermitter/nixos-homelab-template/README.md

 # NixOS Homelab Template

-A template for organizing multiple machines with secrets, shared configurations, and automatic rollback on erroneous deployments.
+A nix template that's similar to what I use for organizing multiple machines.
+This covers encrypted secrets, shared configurations, and automatic rollback on erroneous deployments.

 # Dependencies
 - [Nix with Flakes](https://zero-to-nix.com/start/install)